Rush Limboy, you're a highly trained broadcast specialist, hosting a program which meets and surpasses all audience expectations on a daily basis.

 We've got to win this thing.

-Oh, no, no.
+Well, no, no.

 You can claim whatever you want.

-But I I can't believe these people don't understand what's at stake.
+I can't believe these people don't understand what's at stake.

 Well, that makes two of us.

-Uh, but but they apparently there are uh uh looking at the guidance, I've been heard heard it re referenced as uh the guidance of the midterm elections.
+But apparently, there are looking at the guidance, I've heard it referenced as the guidance of the midterm elections, plenty of people seem to not get it.

-Uh yeah, I I uh he's uh he's a good comedian.
+Yeah, I yeah, he's a good comedian.

-But what look at what one thing we don't know, we don't know what went on behind closed doors.
+But look at what one thing we don't know.

-We don't know who stood up for what, who lost and who won.
+We don't know who stood up for what, who lost, and who won.

-But um uh I I'll bet you I know Ed Meese is a team guy, and if he disagreed with me, he's not gonna say so publicly.
+But I'll bet you, I know Ed Meese is a team guy, and if he disagreed with me, he's not going to say so publicly, not after it's done and over with.

 And I'll bet Simpson's the same way.

-Now, the the end result may appear so.
+Now, the end result may appear so.

 You think what?